One-click install: Neon MCP Server in Cursor

 These updates are applied during your project's maintenance window or the next time the compute restarts.
 Most updates take only a few seconds.

-Updates for Business plan projects will begin rolling out on July 9, 2025 — you'll receive an email notice in advance.
-You can also check for update notices and configure your preferred update window in the Neon Console — learn how.
+Updates for Business amd Enterprise plan projects will begin rolling out on **July 9, 2025** — you'll receive an email notice for updates 7 days in advance.
+You can also check for update notices and configure your preferred update window in the Neon Console — [learn how](/docs/manage/updates#updates-on-paid-plans).

 To apply updates ahead of schedule, see [Applying updates ahead of schedule](/docs/manage/updates#applying-updates-ahead-of-schedule).